shuakyle/shuakyle/README.md

 ### Hello, my name is Joshua Kyle 👋

 I'm a junior student studying Electronics and Communications Engineering at Cavite State University.
-Aside from that, i’m also passionate about learning Data Science and Artificial Intelligence!
+Aside from that, I’m also passionate about learning Data Science and Artificial Intelligence!

 - 🔭 I’m currently working on different python-related projects.
 - 🌱 I’m currently learning Data Science and Artificial Intelligence.